nih-cfde/use-case-library-build/library/USERSTORY-46.md

 ---
-input: Expression data separated by sex and phenotypic data files annotated with gene ontologies
+input: expression data separated by sex and phenotypic data files annotated with gene ontologies
-output: Single dataset with species, sex, expression and phenotype data
+output:  a single dataset with species, sex, expression and phenotype data
-task: Finalize dataset
+task:  finalize a dataset
 tags:
 - expression
 - gene ontologies